Zisling/stompTest/Readme.md

 To run this code you need to install the following:
 1. Linux or The VM or The given docker.
-2. python 3.6 or above. you m
+2. python 3.6 or above. if you don't have it install it
 3. install stomp.py

 ## How to run